Gastritis Treatment in Daly City, CA

 - Dizziness, lightheadedness, or fainting

-- Rapid heartbeat or signs of shock
+- Rapid heartbeat, weakness, or signs of shock

 - Difficulty swallowing or severe pain